yateendra/yateendra.github.io/projects.md

 networking-python is a network simulator written in purely in python.
 It simulates CSMA/CD and Ethernet networks.

 * **[digital-design-vhdl] (https://github.com/simar7/digital-design-vhdl)**
 digital-design-vhdl is a bunch of hardware componenets written in VHDL.
-These include some math utilties like the ALU and shift reg, a heating system state machine and a full-blown Kirsch Edge detector system.
+These include some math utilties like the ALU and shift reg, a heating system state machine and a Kirsch Edge detector system.

 * **[yocto-project] (https://github.com/simar7/yocto-project)**
 I've worked on Yocto quite a lot so it's hard to describe in a few sentences.
 Most of my work was on the BeagleBoard BSP and Raspberry Pi integration work.
 Some parts also involved working with oVirt and QEMU work.